vexus2/CakeStorm/README.md

 6. Save the settings and restart the IDE

 ## What's New
+### Version 0.4.1
+- Add a references to Layouts files.
+- Fixed bug.

 ### Version 0.4
 - Add Open File in New Tab to "SmartJump".
 - Default keymap is "C-; V" for Horizontal Open, "C-; H" for Vertical Open.